 Cons

-• Paid subscription are expensive compared to top blogging websites.
+- Paid subscriptions are expensive compared to top blogging websites.

-Take a look at our comparison of Weebly vs WordPress for more details on the topic.
+Take a look at my comparison of Weebly vs WordPress for more details on the topic.

-If you’re looking to switch from Weebly to WordPress, we have created a detailed step by step tutorial on how to properly move from Weebly to WordPress.
+If you’re looking to switch from Weebly to WordPress, I have also created a detailed step by step tutorial on how to properly move from Weebly to WordPress.

 Pricing